 “A teacher takes a hand, opens a mind, touches a heart, and shapes the future.”

-The two directors of MCHL are unique in the Montessori community.
-From the beginning, they have been full time teachers, dedicated to providing the best learning environment for children, and they have directed the administrative operations of the school.
-As parents of children who attended Montessori schools, the directors of MCHL appreciate the foundation a Montessori education provides and can relate to the everyday concerns of parents.
+The director of MCHL is unique in the Montessori community.
+From the beginning, she has been a full time teacher, dedicated to providing the best learning environment for children, and she has directed the administrative operations of the school.
+As a parent of a child who attended a Montessori school, the director of MCHL appreciates the foundation a Montessori education provides and can relate to the everyday concerns of parents.